Sushil Kumar: Career

 After switching to freestyle wrestling Kumar's first success came at the World Cadet Games in 1998 where he won the gold medal in his weight category, followed by a gold at the Asian Junior Wrestling Championship in 2000.

 Moving out of the junior competitions, in 2003 Kumar won the bronze medal at the Asian Wrestling Championships and a gold at the Commonwealth Wrestling Championships.
 Kumar placed fourth at the 2003 World Championships, but this went largely unnoticed by the Indian media as he fared badly in the 2004 Olympic Games in Athens, placing 14th in the 60 kg weight class.
-He won gold medals at the Commonwealth wrestling championships in 2005 and 2007.
+He won gold medals at the Commonwealth wrestling Championships in 2005 and 2007.
 He placed seventh in the 2007 World Championships and won a bronze medal at the 2008 Olympic Games in Beijing.
 He won a silver medal at the 2012 Summer Olympics, becoming the first person to win two Olympic medals for independent India.

 Kumar was awarded the Arjuna Award in 2006 and a coveted Padma Shree by the Indian Government in 2011.

 2008 Beijing Olympics

 Kumar lost to Andriy Stadnik in the first round of the 66 kg freestyle wrestling event, leaving his medal hopes hinging on the repechage.
 He defeated Doug Schwab in the first repechage round and Albert Batyrov in the second round.
 In the bronze medal match on 20 August 2008, Kumar beat Leonid Spiridonov 3:1.
 Kumar disclosed that he had no masseur during the three bouts he won within a span of 70 minutes to take the bronze.
-The team manager Kartar Singh who is a former Asian Games medallist acted as the masseur for him.
+The team manager Kartar Singh who is a former Asian Games medallist acted as the masseur for him between the bouts.